The freelance lifestyle is an attractive one. But with all of the flexibility comes the reality that work might not always be as regular as we

 Let’s be honest—no freelancer is ever going to bust into his or her happy dance at the thought or mention of taxes.
 The process is taxing at best (yes, pun very much intended).

-With seemingly endless confusion, paperwork, and painful quarterly payments (by the way, we have a handy calculator to help with that!), managing your taxes as a freelancer is enough to inspire you to just lay your head down on your desk until it all magically goes away.
+With seemingly endless confusion, paperwork, and painful quarterly payments (by the way, we have a handy Quarterly Tax Calculator Bot to help with that!), managing your taxes as a freelancer is enough to inspire you to just lay your head down on your desk until it all magically goes away.

 But, as you know, that isn’t exactly the smartest tactic.
 Instead, it’s best to get informed, stay organized, and tackle your taxes head on.